 When Did F1 Ban ABS?

-With the ABS system, a driver was able to fully engage the brakes, and the onboard system would automatically distribute the brake pressure to each of the four wheels to ensure that there was always enough grip, so the wheels would never lock up.
+With ABS, a driver was able to fully engage the brakes, and the onboard system would automatically distribute the brake pressure to each of the four wheels to ensure that there was always enough grip, so the wheels would never lock up.
+It would rapidly release and reapply brake pressure, just like ABS in your road car.

 Without ABS, we still see drivers locking up their brakes at every race weekend.
 It adds an extra element of driver skill, knowing exactly how much brake pressure to apply in order to use all of the available grip without locking up the wheels.